eloiseyaz/MercatorLessons/src/main/scala/week1/fri/afternoonTasks/tasks.md

     | 60 $\leqslant$ a $\lt$ 70 | D     |
     | a $\lt$ 60                | E     |
-    For example, if a student achieves 45 in Maths, 89 in History and 60 in science, the average score would be 64.67 - they would average at a grade D overall.\
+    For example, if a student achieves 45 in Maths, 89 in History and 60 in Science, the average score would be 64.67 - they would average at a grade D overall.\
     Your grading system will:
     * Calculate the average score from a list of scores.